douglasdrake/WeatherData/README.md

 # WeatherData

 # Project Description
-Examine how meteorlogical variables vary with latitude with plots using [matplotlib](https://matplotlib.org/).
+Examine how meteorological variables vary with latitude with plots using [matplotlib](https://matplotlib.org/).
 We would expect the results to be specific to the particular date for which the data were retrieved.

 # Methods